 They were able to prove there was an imbalance of identifiable chemicals and that was therefore hypothesized to cause mental illness.
 Fixing this imbalance, would therefore treat the problem.

 Unfortunately, that is not what happened or what they did.
-It’s more a ‘cart before the pony’ scenario, where they manipulated cause and effect (and in actuality proved nothing scientifically).
+It’s more a ‘cart before the pony’ scenario, where they manipulated cause and effect and proved nothing scientifically.